Avoiding decoherence with giant atoms in a two-dimensional structured environment

-As one may suspect, DFI is also possible beyond two atoms in DFI chains with pairwise interaction (reported before in 1D for continuous waveguides~\cite{FriskKockum2018a, Soro2022}).
+As one may suspect, DFI is also possible beyond two GAs in decoherence-free chains with pairwise interaction (reported before in 1D for continuous waveguides~\cite{FriskKockum2018a, Soro2022}).
 Many configurations of such chains, both 1D and 2D, are feasible in order to transport excitations, as shown in \figref{fig:DFI_chain}.

-Moreover, these GAs allow also \emph{all-to-all interaction}.
-While it is not possible to achieve in the minimal configuration, i.e., three GAs having two coupling points each~\cite{FriskKockum2018a}.
+Moreover, these GAs allow \emph{all-to-all interaction}, which is possible in 1D continuous waveguides in the minimal configuration (i.e., three GAs having two coupling points each)~\cite{FriskKockum2018a}.
 In the 2D square lattice, however, the minimal configuration of three GAs with four coupling points each does not suffice, and achieving all-to-all interaction requires additional coupling points.
 For example, in \figref{fig:all-to-all}, we show a layout of three GAs with eight coupling points each, in which all atoms are perfectly subradiant, and each atom has at least one coupling point fully surrounded by each of the other atoms.

 Finally, without having all-to-all interaction, we can still build high-connectivity grids with GAs that just have four coupling points each, like the arrangement shown in \figref{fig:high-connectivity}.
 In this example, we establish long-range DFI between distant atoms that are mediated by a bath containing only nearest-neighbor couplings.
 This kind of setup could prove useful in quantum simulation of systems beyond nearest-neighbor interaction~\cite{Korenblit2012, Zhang2023, Qiao2024, Fauseweh2024}, as well as in the implementation of nonlocal quantum gates.